tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 1. Log into your account.
 2. On the menu, click **administration** > **account settings** > **order settings**.
 3. Scroll down, and in the Payment Gateway section, under Security/Authentication, select the check box **Require hash validation on all Payment Gateway transaction requests**.
 4. Enter a **Hash Key**.
-It must be at least 8 characters, it doesn't matter what those characters are.
+It must be at least 8 characters, it doesn't matter what those characters are. **Note**: If you are using a programming language like PHP to create your redirect link, it may already have a hash function built into it—use this to Hash the input variables instead of the manual Hash generator.
+You can then skip this step.
 5. Select (and make a note of) the type of **Hash algorithm** you are using (MD5 or SHA-1).
 6. At the bottom of the page, click **Update**.
 7. A confirmation box opens at the top of the browser window.
 Click **OK**.

 ##### Encrypt the Payment Form link

-After Hash Validation is enabled, you need to include a Hash Value in your Hosted Payment form redirect link.
+After Hash Validation is enabled, you need to include a hash value in your Hosted Payment form redirect link.
 If you don't, you will get a Transaction Declined error when someone uses your Hosted Payment form.

-If you are using a programming language (like PHP) to create your redirect link, it may already have a hash function built into it—use this to Hash the input variables instead of the manual Hash generator.
-You can skip Step 4 above, but you should complete the remaining steps.

 You can use our [Hosted Payment Form Link Builder](/docs/forms/link_builder/) to encrypt the payment form link.
 Just input the **Hash Key** you configured and choose the same type of **Hash algorithm** as you have configured.